KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 If the column is a measure, more functionalities will become available:

-    - Inline chart mode: you can choose the visualization type of the measure, and if you choose chart and maximum/minimum values, a chart will appear in the view to represent the cell measure.
+    - **Inline chart mode**: you can choose the visualization type of the measure, and if you choose chart and maximum/minimum values, a chart will appear in the view to represent the cell measure.
-    - Thresholds: you can choose to set some thresholds that will trigger font color, background color or will show icons if the chosen condition is satisfied.
+    - **Thresholds**: you can choose to set some thresholds that will trigger font color, background color or will show icons if the chosen condition is satisfied.
-    - Format: you can choose the prefix, suffix and the precision (i.e. 9.8 m/s).
+    - **Format**: you can choose the prefix, suffix and the precision (i.e. 9.8 m/s).
 Please be aware that the data will be formatted following the locale of the user.
 Otherwise you can choose to treat it as string.

 .. _columnsettings: